Kees Kaldenbach [= C.J. Kaldenbach]

 30. For a discussion op views of this area see Arthur K. Wheeloek jr. and C. J. (Kees) Kaldenbach 'Vermeer's view of Delft and his vision of reality, in Artibus et Historiae, III, 1982, 6.
 See this article in Publications under Author

-http://www.cichw.net/pmprints.html Stresses this pioneering work and the author states about my flow chart: "Moreover, the chart omits Sayer & Bennett's extremely comprehensive catalogue for the year 1775."
+http://www.cichw.net/pmprints.html Stresses the pioneering work of the Kaldenbach article and the author states about my flow chart: "Moreover, the chart omits Sayer & Bennett's extremely comprehensive catalogue for the year 1775."
 I thank the author for this remark.

 For a recent discussion and updated literature see the fine book by Richard Balzer, Peepshows, a Visual History, Abrams New York, 1998.